 The Human Resources and Compensation Committee annually evaluates our compensation program's positioning in the market.
 The evaluation is performed using a comparator group that serves as a reference group.
-The comparator group comprises companies in the financial industry, excluding the five major banks, selected on the basis of earnings, net income and market capitalization.
+The comparator group comprises Canadian companies in the financial industry, excluding the five major banks, selected based on earnings, net income and market capitalization.